Did you find this article useful?

 You won't need to worry about finding a cash machine when you arrive, or when you’re heading to any of the local shops.

 If you're sticking to a fixed budget while you're away, taking travel money makes it easier by limiting what you have available to spend.
-Plus, once you've exchanged the amount you want, there are no further fees to pay for using your money outside the UK.
+Once you've exchanged the amount you want, there are no further fees to pay for using your money outside the UK.

 Also, if you've only got cash and no other spending options, you risk running out of money before your trip is over.